-The life technical provisions as at 31 December 2020 have been assessed adopting the Company's methodology and techniques which are compliant with the Solvency II framework and are proportionate to the nature, scale and complexity of the business in question.
-A simplification is adopted in respect of the calculation of the less material non-life technical provisions, where these are set equal to the IFRS reserves.
+The life technical provisions as at 31 December 2021 have been assessed adopting the Company's methodology and techniques which are compliant with the UK Solvency II framework and are proportionate to the nature, scale and complexity of the business in question.

-Technical provisions results as at 31 December 2020 are set out in the table below and split between life and non-life.
+Technical provisions results as at 31 December 2021 are set out in the table below and split between life and non-life.
 No transitional adjustments have been deducted from the technical provisions and there are no volatility adjustments or matching adjustments.